+90% of UToledo master's students in social work find employment within six months of graduation.

 Full accreditation by the Council of Social Work Education.

 Convenient for working students.
-Most of our M.S.W. courses are offered in the evenings after 4 p.m. and on Saturdays.
+Most of our M.S.W. courses are face to face, offered in the evenings after 5 p.m. and on Saturdays.
+You can attend full-time or part-time.

 Working, professional faculty.
 UToledo M.S.W. faculty members breathe life into social work concepts.
-They are real-world practitioners as well as teachers.
+They are practitioners as well as teachers and bring real-world examples to the classroom.
+They have developed strong ties to community social-service agencies, which often hire our M.S.W. graduates.
 Small class sizes allow our faculty members to develop close relationships with students.

 Financial assistance.
 M.S.W. graduate students can apply for graduate assistantships within the social work department or through the graduate school office.

 Rosie Best, MSW '17, developed Issue Box Theatre as a service-learning project.
 She uses real-life social work situations to create memorable social justice-related theater performances to enlighten and sensitize audiences.
-A past production focused on dementia and its effects.
+Past productions have focused on topics such as dementia and mental health.
 Proceeds from the performances benefit local nonprofit agencies.

 "During my time as an intern at the Toledo Area Humane Society, I was given the task of coordinating the Hope and Recovery Pets (HARP) program.
 This program provides emotional-support animals for low-income individuals with chronic mental-health diagnoses.
 Through my role as HARP coordinator, I saw firsthand the impact of the human-animal bond on our clients’ mental health."